 Which circle are Taiwan companies in?

-If you’re TSMC, UMC, ASE Group, Delta Electronics, Foxconn—tier-1 suppliers directly serving global brands—you’re in Circle 2.
+If you’re TSMC, UMC, ASE Group, Delta Electronics, or Foxconn—direct suppliers to global brands—you’re in Circle 2.
 You’ll be among the first to receive carbon data requests.

-If you’re mid-sized component manufacturers, passive component makers, module manufacturers, you’re in Circle 3.
-Your clients will pass requirements down to you.
+If you’re a mid-sized component manufacturer, passive component maker, or module manufacturer, you’re in Circle 3.
+Your customers will pass requirements down to you.

-If you’re making structural components, packaging, logistics, or even recycling processing as SMEs, you’re in Circle 4 or beyond.
-Requests haven’t arrived yet, but they will within the next 18–24 months.
+If you make structural components, packaging materials, logistics, or even recycling processing as an SME, you’re probably in Circle 4 or beyond.
+Requirements may not have arrived yet, but will likely appear within the next 18 to 24 months.

-Back to that client’s opening question—“Can you provide carbon emission details for each kilogram of waste during processing?”
+Back to that client’s question at the beginning—“Can you provide carbon emission details for every kilogram of waste material during processing?”

-My answer then: Not currently, but definitely in the future.
-Because this isn’t just one client’s requirement—it’s the entire industry chain’s requirement.
-Whoever builds this capability first gets tomorrow’s entry ticket.
+My answer then: Not yet, but we definitely will in the future.
+Because this isn’t just one client’s requirement—it’s an entire industry chain requirement.
+Whoever builds this capability first gets the ticket to the future.

-Previously, when companies reported Scope 3, they mostly used spend-based methods or generic industry average emission factors—essentially “estimating something close enough.”
-But SB 253’s third-party assurance mechanism will block this path.
-Multinational enterprises will be forced to require suppliers to provide precise carbon footprint data based on actual production activities.
+In the past, when companies reported Scope 3, they mostly used spend-based methods or generic industry average emission factors—frankly, “estimate a roughly similar number first.”
+But SB 253’s third-party assurance mechanism will gradually block this path.
+Multinational companies will be forced to require suppliers to provide precise carbon footprint data based on actual production activities.

-Suppliers unable to provide data won’t receive rejection letters.
-They’ll simply be silently removed from lists in the next procurement evaluation.
-This is scarier than fines.
+Suppliers who can’t provide data won’t receive rejection letters.
+They’re more likely to be quietly removed from lists during the next procurement evaluation.
+This is often more frightening than fines.

 Stepping Back Further: The Handle of Global Climate Governance Is Changing Hands